 |Become a Member

-Allied Membership is for persons, firms, partnerships, corporations, sole proprietorships, business organizations or other entities offering goods and services to the wine grape growing and/or wine production industries.
+Allied Memberships are for persons, firms, partnerships, corporations, sole proprietorships, business organizations or other entities providing goods and services to the wine grape growing and/or wine production industries.
 To view Allied member benefits, click here

 Dear Washington Wine Industry Supporter,

-- Actively serving in national organizations to make sure Washington grapes and wine always have representation at the table.
+- Enthusiastically participating in national organizations to make sure Washington grapes and wine have permanent representation at the table.

-- Ensuring the sustainability and longevity of our industry by making sure our needs are never going to be outpaced by our growth.
+- Safeguarding the sustainability and prolonged existence of our industry by making sure our needs are not ever surpassed by our growth.

-My vineyard has been a member of WAWGG since the organization's inception in 1983.
-Just like my father, who served as board chair in the mid-90s, I joined the Board in 2008 because I have experienced the value of WAWGG's work and my business continues to benefit from WAWGG efforts.
+Like my father before me, who served as board chair in the mid-90s, I was inspried to join the Board in 2008 becuase I knew the value and how important WAWGG's work is to our industry.
+My business continues to benefit from WAWGG endeavors.

 The above are just a few examples of what WAWGG does to benefit our industry.
-WAWGG also actively facilitates opportunities for education, networking, and leadership development.
-In short, our membership dollars are hard at work, and the return on investment is evident.
-WAWGG is delivering in many important ways, but the ability to continue to deliver is only as strong as the support WAWGG receives from individuals who care about our industry - folks like you and me.
+Our membership dollars are hard at work facilitating opportunities for education, networking and leadership development.
+WAWGG delivers back to the industry in many important ways, but the ability to continue to deliver is only as strong as the support WAWGG receives from individuals who care about our industry - people like you and me.

-Please join me in supporting a successful Washington wine and grape industry by becoming a 2014 WAWGG member today.
-Your membership is important and your investment will work hard for you, just as mine has for over 30 years.
+Please join me insupporting a successful Washington wine and grape industry by becoming a 2015 WAWGG member today.
+Your membership and participation are important and your investment will work hard for you, just as mine has for over 30 years.

 Weekly industry “News Bites” and “Federal News Bites”